Extending to the complex line Dulac's corner maps of non-degenerate planar singularities: Introduction

 where

-the expansion converges if, and only if, the foliation is analytically normalizable \footnote{Situation which arises not so often in the most interesting (quasi-)resonant cases. }, as was proved by \noun{A.~Mourtada} and \noun{R.~Moussu}~\cite[Proposition~1]{MouMour}.
+is the Écalle-Roussarie compensator, the expansion converges if, and only if, the foliation is analytically normalizable\footnote{Situation which arises not so often in the most interesting (quasi-)resonant cases.}, as was proved by \noun{A.~Mourtada} and\noun{ R.~Moussu} \cite[Proposition~1]{MouMour}.
+We compute the first non-trivial term in the asymptotic expansion for all saddle-like singularities.
+We also derive explicit bounds on the remainder in semi-infinite «horizontal» bands $\left\{ \re z<\tx{cst}~,~\left|\im z\right|<\tx{cst}\right\} $).
+It is most probably possible to obtain explicit bounds on sub-standard-domains following the estimate produced in~\cite{IlyaDu,IlYaRus}.
+I decided not to include this computation for the sake of concision.
+Also these sharper bounds are not needed to deal with incompressibility of generic degenerate singularities~\cite{MarMat,MarMatMono,MarTey}.